MT(AAB) - Medical Technologist Generalist and Individual Discipline Certifications

 or

-At least three (3) months of documented laboratory training within the ten (10) years immediately prior to the application date in each specialty in which the individual performs high complexity testing.
+At least three (3) months of documented full-time laboratory training/experience performing high complexity testing in each applicable discipline within the ten (10) years immediately prior to the application date in each specialty in which the individual performs high complexity testing.

 Ready to Apply?